zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

 ## Duration units

 Duration units specify a length or unit of time.
-You must spell out the entire unit of time or the SQL ßquery will error.
+You must spell out the entire unit of time or the SQL query will error.

 ```sql
 --Correct: